 In summary, there has been a recent spurt in innovation in genealogy/ARG-based methods.
 Among these, ARGweaver arguably comes closest to inferring the full ARG, but at considerable computational cost.
 Both tsinfer and Relate are robust and scalable to thousands of samples with minimal, reasonable trade-offs, but infer haplotype blocks only as an incidental output.
 Ultimately, we hope our discussion here will encourage development of new methods to infer haplotype blocks as we define them, and to use these for further explanation and inference.

 Assuming that a method becomes available for inferring blocks as we have defined them, there are still practical considerations that we will need to face.
-For example, we see from Figs. 3.
-4 & 5 that haplotype blocks, defined via edges in the ARG, have a complex structure, tracing back in time for a number of generations that varies along their span (e.g., blocks ii and iii).
-This makes it (for example) hard to define the extent of haplotype blocks in any simple way, especially since they may be disjunct.
+For example, we see from Figs. 3, 4 & 5 that haplotype blocks, defined via edges in the ARG, have a complex structure, tracing back in time for a number of generations that varies along their span (e.g., blocks ii and iii).
+This makes it practically hard to define the extent of haplotype blocks in any simple way, especially since they may be disjunct.
 Should this be their maximum length, or should it rather be weighted by the depth?
 It is not clear which description would be better for inference and this may even depend upon the specific process that we wish to infer.
 These kinds of issues could be investigated by estimating parameters under a variety of specific models in which case we can evaluate the strength and weaknesses of different descriptions of haplotype structure in characterizing different processes.

 Conclusions and future directions